 Table of Contents

-In any case, we’ve rooted out the following 9 neighbourhoods and districts as the best places to stay in Seoul for travellers.
+In any case, we’ve rooted out the following 9 popular neighbourhoods and districts as the top places to stay in Seoul for travellers.
 All of these areas are central enough to hustle you easily through all the top Seoul attractions—either by foot or with public transportation.

 Attractions in Insadong: Jogyesa Temple, Ssamziegil, Shin Old Teahouse, Kyung-in Museum of Fine Art, Dawon

-The best hotels in Insadong
+Recommended hotels in Insadong

 - Insadong Hostel: A full-featured hostel serving up everything from shared dorms to cheap private rooms with private bathrooms.
 Located directly on Insadong Cultural Street.